 Jallim is 30, inspired, articulate, sincere.
 He trained as a sculptor under his father, the venerable Joseph Eudovic, now in his 60s and still directing daily goings-on at Eudovic’s Studio on the Morne, easily one of St Lucia’s most successfully sustainable galleries.

-Jallim to his credit, and no doubt his…Continue
+Jallim to his credit, and no doubt his father’s pride and joy, has mounted no less than three major…Continue

 Added by CShout1 on November 18, 2011 at 4:56pm — No Comments

 Jamaica’s rich history and culture are equally appealing as its white sand beaches and vibrant nightlife.
 Across the island visitors will find various monuments and relics that speak to a plantation era of both hardship and triumph.
-In the 1800’s heyday of King Sugar, the Parish of Trelawny, Jamaica…Continue
+In the 1800’s heyday of King Sugar, the Parish of Trelawny, Jamaica boasted almost one hundred plantations.
+For the architecture or…Continue

 There’s more to Jamaica than just scrumptious food, stunning beaches and vibrant nightlife.
 The island is bejeweled with fascinating hidden gems and natural wonders suited for anyone looking for an off the beaten path adrenaline rush or simply a tranquil day amongst seductive scenery.
-Numerous…Continue
+Numerous navigable rivers and exhilarating waterfalls offer a number of exciting…Continue

 Added by CShout1 on November 18, 2011 at 4:45pm — No Comments

 Ten years ago recruiters from the New York City Department of Education wooed Caribbean teachers.
-It was an inviting offer that many of the region’s most seasoned and qualified educators readily…Continue
+It was an inviting offer that many of the region’s most seasoned and qualified educators readily accepted.
+Today, the promise of living the proverbial…Continue

 Added by CShout1 on November 14, 2011 at 9:04pm — No Comments

-The annual Women At The Control fund-raiser got off to a galloping start with Jamaica's only female jockey, Georgina Sergeon, who entered 38A Trafalgar Road pillion style on a motorbike with whip in hand and getting the crowd warmed up with a great selection of…Continue
+The annual Women At The Control fund-raiser got off to a galloping start with Jamaica's only female jockey, Georgina Sergeon, who entered 38A Trafalgar Road pillion style on a motorbike with whip in hand and getting the crowd warmed up with a great selection of hits.

 Added by CShout1 on November 11, 2011 at 9:05pm — No Comments